 The policy applies in respect of all ICT resources and equipment within the school and resources that have been made available to staff for working at home.
-ICT resources and equipment includes computer resources, use of school internet access and email systems, software (including use of software such as SAP and SIMS), school telephones and text systems, cameras and recording equipment, intranet and virtual learning environment and any other electronic or communication equipment used in the course of the employee or volunteer's work.
+ICT resources and equipment includes computer resources, use of school internet access and email systems, software, school telephones and text systems, cameras and recording equipment, intranet and virtual learning environment and any other electronic or communication equipment used in the course of the employee or volunteer's work.